 Here, you will be able to set criteria for how Quantity and Price will be calculated when synchronizing QuickBooks to each Sales Channel that you have connected and would like sync rules applied to.

 To enable certain channels for automation sync, you must select the box for each channel in the left-most column.
 Then, you can implement your settings for each channel and decide how you would like Webgility to calculate each data type.

 Store Settings Example

 So, what can be done for the Quantity Rule?
 Below, stores have been set up to synchronize quantity.

 1. For each of these channels, a value of 1 has been entered in the quantity field and then less than Quickbooks has been selected from the drop-down menu.

-2. Using this rule, the Multi-Channel sync tool is being instructed to sync 1 less than the quantity in QuickBooks as the quantity to the sales channel.
+2. When you use this rule, the Multi-Channel sync tool is instructed to sync 1 less than the quantity in QuickBooks as the quantity to the sales channel.